 What is a Riparian Area?

-When riparian zones are damaged by construction, agriculture or silviculture, biological restoration can take place, usually by human intervention in erosion control and revegetation.
-If the area adjacent to a watercourse has standing water or saturated soil for as long as a season, it is normally termed a wetland because of its hydric soil characteristics.
-Because of their prominent role in supporting a diversity of species, riparian zones are often the subject of national protection in a Biodiversity Action Plan.
+When riparian zones are damaged by construction, agriculture, or silviculture, restoration can take place through human intervention in erosion control and revegetation.
+When the area adjacent to a watercourse has standing water or saturated soil over a season, it is normally called a wetland because of the hydric soil characteristics.
+Riparian zones are often the subject of national protection in a Biodiversity Action Plan.

-Roles and functions:
+Roles and Functions:

 Riparian zones play a role in stream energy dissipation.
 The curves of the river, along with the vegetation and root systems, assist in dissipating stream energy.
 This results in flood damage reduction and reduced soil erosion.
 Sediment is trapped, water becomes less turbid due to the reduced suspended solids, soil is replenished, and stream banks build back up.
 Riparian zones increase filtration of pollutants and promote enhanced water quality (i.e. biofiltration).

 Riparian zones provide wildlife habitat, increased biodiversity, and allow aquatic and riparian wildlife to avoid isolated communities through travel along river systems in the wildlife corridors.
 Riparian zones can also provide forage for wildlife and livestock.

 The natural landscape irrigation provided by riparian zones can extend seasonal or perennial flows of water.
 Vegetation around the stream helps shade the water which eases water temperature changes, vegetation also contributes debris to the stream which helps maintain geomorphology.
 Nutrients from vegetation (e.g. plant litter and insects) are also used in the aquatic food webs.